Lite5h4dow/RocketJump/README.md

 ### Game Mechanics
  - Main Menu
- - Normal Jump chains into Rocket Jump that you can control
+ - Normal Jump chains into Rocket Jump that you can control [Done.]
  - Duck for medium / High Objects
  - Scoring for coins and time
  - Play / Pause Menu
- - Adds
+ - Ads
  - Boost Pickups
  - Share Score Feature